jonkalev/oldblog/aboutme.md

     I never thought I would be a rancher, even though my grandfather was a cattleman, as was his, and his father before him.
     When my life and education led me to the soulless path I changed course and bought my family's ranch.  <p>
     Ranching requires days on end working in solitude.
     It is hard, physical work that connects you to the land.
 But in that connection is sublime beauty.
-I try to write about these experiences and photograph them on this site.
+I try to write about these experiences and photograph them.